lexibank/tlopo/out/vol4/chapter7.md

 <a id="p-415"></a>

-The next reconstruction illustrates what was evidently a productive process in POc, the addition of -a(n) to a term X, where X could be water, sennit, people, pigs etc., to indicate a state of being ‘full of X’ or in the case of insects, infested with the insect.
-Besides POc &ast;qulos-a(n) ‘be maggoty’ I can reconstruct PEOc &ast;kutu-a(n) ‘(be) lousy’ (To’aba’ita ʔu-la, Samoan ʔutu-a, Pukapukan wutu-a).
-Further examples from SES languages show the process applied to other insect names: Sa’apote ‘head louse’, pote-la ‘lousy’; To’aba’ita, Lau wet ‘maggot, worm’, wd-la ‘maggoty, wormy’, and I add a Polynesian example, Tongan moijomoqa-ʔia ‘infested with beetles or cockroaches’, from moŋomoŋa ‘any kind of beetle or cockroach’.
+The next reconstruction illustrates what was evidently a productive process in POc, the addition of _-a(n)_ to a term X, where X could be water, sennit, people, pigs etc., to indicate a state of being ‘full of X’ or in the case of insects, infested with the insect.
+Besides POc _&ast;qulos-a(n)_ ‘be maggoty’ I can reconstruct PEOc _&ast;kutu-a(n)_ ‘(be) lousy’ (To’aba’ita _ʔu-la_, Samoan _ʔutu-a_, Pukapukan _wutu-a_).
+Further examples from SES languages show the process applied to other insect names: Sa’a _pote_ ‘head louse’, _pote-la_ ‘lousy’; To’aba’ita, Lau _wā_ ‘maggot, worm’, _wā-la_ ‘maggoty, wormy’, and I add a Polynesian example, Tongan _moŋomoŋa-ʔia_ ‘infested with beetles or cockroaches’, from _moŋomoŋa_ ‘any kind of beetle or cockroach’.

 <table>
 <tr>